Yellow Leaves on Money Tree

 Prevention

-- Minimize sudden changes in light or location once the plant is settled
+- Minimize sudden changes in light, temperature, or location once the plant is settled into a spot

-- Ensure the pot drains well despite this species' relative tolerance for moisture
+- Make sure the pot drains freely despite this species' relative tolerance for damp soil

-- Remove naturally aging leaves as routine maintenance
+- Remove naturally aging lower leaves as routine maintenance rather than letting them linger

 Quick Summary